stephengold/Minie/README.md

 ### History

-Since November 2018, the Minie Project has been hosted at [GitHub][minie].
+Since November 2018, the Minie Project has been an independent project at [GitHub][minie].

 From January 2018 to November 2018, Minie was a sub-project of